 Call for Proposals

-2) One will be an open session for which papers on any topic germane to the subject area of the Program Unit may be proposed.
+1) One will be an open session for which papers on any topic germane to the subject area of the Program Unit may be proposed.
 We particularly encourage papers from graduate students, new AAR members, and minoritized scholars.

 Statement of Purpose